 Corex Honeycomb collaborated with TRB Lightweight Structures, providing applications used to develop the energy efficient Personal Rapid Transit Pod at London Heathrow Airport.
 The PRT Pod is an ultra-lightweight, electric, unmanned vehicle connecting Heathrow’s business car park with Terminal 5 via a guide way.
-TRB Lightweight Structures produced the chassis and floor of the pod utilizing Corex aluminium honeycomb composite panels to create a lightweight, high-strength structure.
+TRB Lightweight Structures produced the chassis and floor of the pod utilising Corex aluminium honeycomb composite panels to create a lightweight, high-strength structure.

 Corex Honeycomb has also worked on the Hitachi Class 800 train project with TRB Lightweight Structures; this project formed part of the UK Intercity Express Programme(IEP).
 Hitachi Rail Europe provided new electric and bi-mode trains, for the great Western Main Line and the East Coast Main Line.
 The Department of transport started this programme to replace the ageing High Speed Trains.